 Roasted Red Pepper Dip with Feta

-This Roasted Red Pepper Dip with Feta is something that’s perfect to make when it’s hot weather and you have mint in the garden.
+This Roasted Red Pepper Dip with Feta is something that I love to make when it’s hot weather and you have mint in the garden or mint is inexpensive at the grocery store.
 But for people who love roasted red peppers and Feta (like me) this is a tasty dip for any time of year.
-And if you don’t feel like buying mint during the winter, just leave it out and this will still be delicious!
+And if you don’t feel like buying mint during the winter, just leave it out and this roasted red pepper dip will still be fabulous!

 How to Make Roasted Red Pepper Dip with Feta:

 (This is only a summary of the steps for the recipe; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)